nliaudat/robot-drummer/Drum-tab/drumtab.md

-## Make a new riff based on drum tab :
+## How to make a new onboard riff based on drum tab :

 ### What are drum tabs ?